jacksoncwwong/selenium-lightFramework/README.md

 # selenium-lightFramework
-A light set of functions that will generate csv files for test results, read test data off Excel files, and test using TestNG.
+A light set of functions that will generate csv files for test results, read test data (ie: login credentials) off Excel files, and test using TestNG.

 ## Instructions
 ### Quick Intro